Takeaway Restaurant Health and Safety Templates

 Staff must be trained to safely carry out their work and understand your health and safety procedures.

 Essential training for takeaway staff includes food hygiene, allergen awareness, fire safety, manual handling, slips and trips, and safe use of equipment.
 Training should be tailored to your specific business and properly recorded.
-Our Takeaway Restaurant Health and Safety Template Bundle includes H&S induction forms, staff safety guidance, and more to help you meet this duty.

 How often should I review health and safety in my takeaway?

-Health and safety documents should be reviewed at least annually, or whenever significant changes occur.
+In takeaway restaurants, health and safety documents should be reviewed at least annually, or whenever significant changes occur.

 Risk assessments, policies, and safety procedures must be checked at least once a year, and also updated if you move premises, introduce new equipment, or expand your team.
 Regular reviews demonstrate to inspectors that you are proactive.
 Our editable templates make reviewing and updating your documents fast and simple.